brandibushman/NextCentury/Streak/Multiple Properties.md

 # Multiple Properties
+## Goal:
-### Goal: to have multiple property URLs.
+To have multiple property URLs.
 I think that we will be able to sort through this column easier than a premade column.
-Features
+### Features
 - multiple URLs
 - have the URLs be formatted more like a hyper link.

-What I am going to try with this is to make a check box and then have the URL column know if check box is unchecked then to make the URL as normal.
-If not then make multiple URLs where the properties are separated by a "/"
+## Plan
+What I am going to try with this is to make a check box to indicate multiple properties or not.
+If it is selected then I will use a loop and regular expressions to make an iterative process that will create multiple urls.
+Next I will look for way to innovate and avoid errors based off of user input- a concern is if the process breaks down part way through that it will cause all of the links to no longer exist.
+Last I will try to formar the cell so that there are hyper links with property names displayed so that it is more user friendly.

+### Step 1: Innovate Current Code
-Below it the current version of the Javascript URL on our current pipline
+Below it the current version of the Javascript URL on our current pipline.

+A limitation of this is that if there were parenthesis in the property name surrounding numbers it will select those instead of the property ID number.
+We may need to get more specific. like ```\(\D*[Ii][Dd]\D*(\d*)\D*\)``` Which would allow for a lot of input error but would specifically look for "ID".
+This is something I will incorporate towards the end of this but I wanted to draw attention to that before we begin.

 ~~~
 = if ($'Property (ID: #)' && $'Billing Company (ID: #)'){
 'https://app.nextcenturymeters.com/p/' +